alextrouerntrend/peakcaller_benchmark/README.md

 #echo "${TRIMMED[@]}" | xargs -n 4 fastqc -t 4 -o ${BASE_DIR}/fastqc/posttrim -f fastq {}
 ```
 ### Read trimming
+Adaptor and read quality trimming can be performed using a variety of available tools.
+Here we use [cutadapt](https://cutadapt.readthedocs.io/en/stable/) to remove Illumina Nextera paired-end sequencing adaptors which are commonly used in ATACseq experiments.
+We set an post-trimming minimum read length of 35bp (`-m 35`), a nextseq quality minimum score of 20 (`--nextseq-trim=20`) and a maximum indeterminate nucleotide (N) representation per read of 10% (`--max-n 0.1`).

 ```bash
 #!/bin/bash